“Herbert Fröhlich FRS: A physicist ahead of his time” G.J. Hyland & P. Rowlands (Eds.) The University of Liverpool, 2006. Chapter 7: pp. 91-138

 The tunnelling of single-electrons and Cooper-pairs through thin films gives a measure of the energy gaps involved and should be sensitive to magnetic fields.
 Thin sandwich layers comprising films of : aluminium – aluminium oxide – lysozyme – lead were found to give voltage-steps which were changed by exposure to the corresponding AC Josephson frequency and which disappeared at 80 µT (800 gauss) which was the critical strength of magnetic field that removed the diamagnetic susceptibility anomalies.
 From this we concluded that an enzyme system at ambient temperature could have the same degree of coherence as occurred in low-temperature superconductivity.

 One of my students was working on the energy analysis of field emitted electrons which had tunnelled through thin layers of organic molecules on the tungsten tip and we included lysozyme in his programme.
 The total energy distributions (TED) showed a considerable amount of structure which was interpreted in terms of elastic resonance tunnelling and inelastic tunnelling for either electron-phonon or electron-electron interactions.
-The results in general agreed with those obtained by tunnelling through thin sandwich layers between electrodes and with the infra-red spectra of the materials.
+The results in general agreed with those obtained by tunnelling through thin sandwich layers between applicators and with the infra-red spectra of the materials.
 The TED structure for lysozyme showed peaks above the Fermi level similar to those observed from anthracene (Kagiafas, 1977).

 In the mid-1970’s, Fröhlich became particularly interested in long range coherence and the action of enzymes and I was fortunate in having a student with a biochemistry background who was able to investigate the effects of magnetic and radio frequency fields on the activity of lysozyme (Shaya, 1983).
 We used the live substrate Micrococcus lysodeikticus rather than a synthetic substrate so as to be able to investigate an active biological system which was of particular interest to Fröhlich.
 Lysozyme disrupts the bonds between polysaccharide molecules in the cell walls to produce dimers with a consequent reduction in turbidity as measured with a spectrophotometer.
 The effects of magnetic fields on the lysozyme activity were between 10% and 50% with both increases and decreases being observed.
 There was evidence of magnetic field memory, effects were observed whether the magnetic field was applied during the reaction or even a few hours beforehand.
 No magnetic stirrer was used throughout these experiments.
 The effects of magnetic fields were increased to 100% if the competitive inhibitor n-acetyl-d-glucosamine was added to give a 10% reduction in the lysozyme activity.
 Radio frequency fields from 50 kHz to 300 MHz gave effects with maxima and minima which were frequency dependent but did not increase the activity beyond its uninhibited value.
 There was a concentration dependent delay time for the reaction which Fröhlich regarded as characteristic for the establishment of coherence in a system.
 The effects of pH, temperature and substrate incubation time were investigated.